jjlynch2/OsteoSort/README.md

 # OsteoSort
-Statistical osteological sorting R package for commingled human remains using metric, 2D, and 3D data. http://osteosort.net
+A statistical osteological sorting R package for commingled human remains using metric, 2D, and 3D data.